 - The main plant has requested and received Colorado Department of Public Health and Environment (CDPHE) approval to increase the rate of munitions processing from 24 projectiles per hour to 32.

 - Change-out of filters in the Agent Filtration Area continues in compliance with CDPHE oversight.

 - The Multipathway Health Risk Assessment (MPHRA) report for PCAPP with explosive destruction technology such as the Explosive Destruction System and SDCs has been submitted to CDPHE.
 The MPHRA collects data from spring’s Integrated Facilities Demonstrations, during which records for processing were set.

 - As of Aug.
 23, 158,618 155mm projectiles had been processed in the main plant.

-- Baseline Reconfiguration operations continue.
+- Baseline Reconfiguration of 4.2-inch boxed mortar rounds from boxed storage to pallets ready for processing continues.
 As of Aug.
-24, a total of 8,196 4.2-inch mortar rounds have been reconfigured.
+23, 47,437 4.2-inch mortar rounds have been reconfigured.

 District Attorney’s Conference Room

 Sept.
 25, 2019, at 6 p.m.
 MDT

 Boone Community Center